sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 ## The reality of imbalanced datasets
 The above behavior is only an issue if the cost of misclassifying one class should be higher than the cost of misclassifying another (this often appears in the medical field where misclassifying a false negative for a tumor is far worse than misclassifying a false positive for a tumor).
 That is to say that an accurate prediction isn't the most important thing.
 If your data is representative and you are only interested in accurate prediction, this behavior is *optimal*, as it has *optimized* your accuracy.
 You're done.

+So, when we're interested in good performance on a minority class to the point where we're willing to eschew a bit of overall accuracy, we'll need to add some way to favor minimizing the loss by better predicting minority classes.